reason-healthcare/reason-framework/packages/cpg-execution/documentaiton/questionnaire.md

 - Include extension [questionnaire-launchContext](https://hl7.org/fhir/uv/sdc/StructureDefinition-sdc-questionnaire-launchContext.html) on the questionnaire for the in context subject (most often Patient)
 - For each element where there is a [CPG featureExpression](https://hl7.org/fhir/uv/cpg/StructureDefinition-cpg-featureExpression.html) value and absence of fixed[x] and pattern[x], set item [questionnaire-initialExpression](https://hl7.org/fhir/uv/sdc/StructureDefinition-sdc-questionnaire-initialExpression.html) extension as featureExpression.expression + element path.
 The item should be visible. <!--Is this the best way to get the corresponding case feature property?-->

+Note that initial[x] and initialExpression are mutually exclusive.
+These are set in order of preference:

+1. If available, use fixed[x] and patter[x] to set initial[x]; else

+2. If available, use CPG featureExpression to set initialExpression; else

+3. If available, use default[x] to set initial[x]

 ### Mapping ElementDefinition data types to Questionnaire Items

 - See mappings of FHIR primitive types to QuestionnaireItem.initialValue[x] and QuestionnaireItem.type [here](https://docs.google.com/spreadsheets/d/1YmmW28fDX0VsSlQAVsK2p9bbkV3hxhxnUaUCiRKAL6M/edit?usp=sharing)
 - For non-primitive, complex data types, $questionnaire should be applied to the SD of the data type and returned as a subgroup of questionnaire items
 - See `./rangeQuestionnaireRepresentation` as an example questionnaire.item representation of the Range data type [Datatypes - FHIR v5.0.0](https://www.hl7.org/fhir/datatypes.html#Range)

 ## Questionnaire/$assemble